“National Police Week begins on May 15th each year. It was created to honor and remember fallen officers from across the Nation.

 So before leaving, we hope for a safe return and a kiss is the only thing we can give them.

 I have been a deputy for four years now.
 I graduated from the Frank Bland Regional Training Center, Class #194.
 I started my law enforcement career in the jail at West Valley Detention Center.
 After three years, I was transferred to the Yucaipa Sheriff’s Station to begin the next step of my career as a patrol deputy.

 I have now been working patrol for over one year.
 I enjoy working in the county I grew up in, and I am raising my family here.
 A lot of law enforcement officers live in the very communities we work.

 We want the communities we serve to know that above all, we are human.
 We care and want to make a positive influence, yes, we will make mistakes, but we do our very best to make a difference.

 As far as the photo taken of me praying before my shift, we did not imagine that so many people would see it.

-This story was submitted to Love What Matters by Deputy David Wedge, San Bernardino County Sheriff’s Department (Husband, Father, Son, and a man of God).
-Submit your own story here, and subscribe to our best stories in our free newsletter here.
+This story was submitted to Love What Matters by Deputy David Wedge, San Bernardino County Sheriff’s Department.
+Join the Love What Matters family and subscribe to our newsletter.

 Please SHARE this photo on Facebook or Twitter to support the many heroes throughout America.